 Satyarthi’s career began as a professional dancer in San Francisco, during which time he put his body through rigorous training and intense physical work.
 Satyarthi found that only bodywork brought relief and release to his taut, aching muscles, and was so taken by this discovery, that he began to learn and practice massage therapy in 1970.
 By 1971, having trained in Postural Integration and giving sessions regularly, he realized that bodywork was his true calling and passion.

-Over the next few years, he studied Structural Integration Acupuncture, Shiatsu, and Meditation In 1976, Satyarthi arrived at the Osho Commune International in Pune, India, where he continued to work and study with numerous teachers of various bodywork methods, including Alexander Technique, , Neo-Reichian Therapy, and a range of other cutting-edge therapy techniques.
+Over the next few years, he studied Structural Integration Acupuncture, Shiatsu, and Meditation.
+In 1976, Satyarthi arrived to study at the Osho Commune International in Pune, India, where he continued to work with numerous teachers of various bodywork methods, including Alexander Technique, Neo-Reichian Therapy, and a diverse range of leading edge therapy techniques.

-Satyarthi’s brought together all of his vast knowledge of human anatomy and the different healing schools, modalities, methods, and techniques he had studied and worked with, and went on to co-create a new system of bodywork that is now taught all around the world, called Rebalancing a internationally know bodywork method taught and practiced internationally.
+Satyarthi gathered his vast knowledge gained from the study of human anatomy along with the different healing schools, modalities, methods, and techniques to co-create a new system of bodywork that is internationally renowned-Rebalancing.